gbersac/blog/monad_transformer/MonadTransformer.md

 ```

 ## Conclusion
-This is an article which explore the [cats EitherT](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/data/EitherT.scala) class.
-We use it work and it was very usefull and I recommand using it.
+In this article we explored the [cats EitherT](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/data/EitherT.scala) class.
+We use it at work and it was very usefull.
+I recommand using it.